Plainspeak-Org/plainspeak/INSTALL.md

 # Start the interactive shell
 plainspeak shell

-# Or translate a single command
+# Or translate a single command using plainspeak
-plainspeak translate "list all files in the current directory"
+plainspeak translate "list all files in the current directory" plainspeak "list all files in the current directory"  # Simplified syntax

+# Or use the conversational pls alias
+pls "list all files in the current directory"

 # List available plugins
 plainspeak plugins